-Could ‘Days Of Our Lives Be Canceled’?
-Rumors Fly Megyn Kelly’s New Talk Show Is Taking Over The Time Slot
+Could ‘Days Of Our Lives’ Be Canceled?
+Rumors Fly That Megyn Kelly’s New Talk Show Is Taking Over The Time Slot

-Megyn Kelly just picked up a new job, and it looks like she could also be taking over the time slot where Days of Our Lives is at now.
+Megyn Kelly just picked up a new job, and it looks like she could also be taking over the time slot where Days of Our Lives currently airs.
 Rumors are flying that Days of Our Lives could be getting canceled in less than a year.
 People shared all about the rumors that Megyn is going to be doing her daytime talk show in the post where Days of Our Lives normally airs.
 Megyn just announced that she was leaving Fox News and moving on.

 .#meghankelly may cancel #DOOl after 52 yrs?
 As if we needed another reason to not enjoy her. https://t.co/wzu9XZVJPK